 Disposable coffee cups are not curbside recyclable because they make them with a combination of paper and plastic.
 Recycling technology and facilities for recycling coffee cups are not commonly available.
 Therefore, only a minute number of the 2.5 billion cups used every year in Britain get recycled.
 Coffee cup waste generates a yearly carbon footprint of 152,000 tonnes of carbon dioxide.

 Using coffee filters also creates waste in the environment.
-It is also an unsustainable use of resources as we use filters once and discard them.
-Coffee pods also generate waste as the empty shells are not recyclable.
+It is also an unsustainable use of resources as we use filters once and discards them.
+Coffee pods also generate waste, as empty shells are not recyclable.
 Although some coffee pods are tagged as eligible for recycling by the manufacturers, the lack of appropriate recycling facilities means that a sizable amount of coffee pods still end up in landfills.

 Another problem with the long and untraceable supply chain is that it allows for the exploitation of farmers by intermediaries.
 Third-world coffee farmers receive around 10% of the eventual retail price the finished product sells at, on average.
 Market fluctuations brought on by competitive price reductions and undercutting make matters worse for coffee growers.